intershop/intershop-pwa/docs/concepts/pwa-building-blocks.md

 - [PageSpeed Module](https://www.modpagespeed.com/) for browser optimization
 - Enabled compression for downstream services
 - Caching of PWA SSR responses
-- Multi Channel handling via domains with environment variables (LINK to multi-channel)
+- Multi Channel handling via domains with environment variables (LINK to multi-site)
 - Device type detection for pre-rendering the page fitting to the incoming user agent.
 - growing list of thirdparty integrations (LINK see overview)